fingerprintjs/BotD/docs/error.md

 # How to work with errors

-## Error handling
+## Error handling in Browser API

-You should always call both `load` and `detect` with a `.catch` function where you should handle possible errors, e.x.:
+You should always call both `load` and `detect` with a `.catch` function where you should handle possible errors, e.g.
 ```ts
 botdPromise
   .then(botd => botd.detect())